 Additionally, you may be able to find these on sale around the web, so don’t worry if you can’t afford the full price up front.
 The holidays always seem to bring discounts on high-end electronics like these, so you might want to try shopping around.

-Should you get the original Sennheiser MOMENTUM True Wireless instead?
+What should you get instead of the Sennheiser Momentum True Wireless 2?

-How do the Sennheiser MOMENTUM True Wireless 2 compare to the Apple AirPods Pro and Samsung Galaxy Buds Pro?
+How does the Sennheiser MOMENTUM True Wireless 2 compare to the Apple AirPods Pro and Samsung Galaxy Buds Pro?

-Lucky for you, we have a whole article outlining the major differences between the AirPods Pro and Sennheiser MOMENTUM True Wireless 2 and the long and short of it is this: if you have an iPhone, you should probably go with the AirPods Pro.
-However, the Sennheiser buds have more effective active noise cancelling, and you can equalize their sound signature.
-Both earbuds have good sound quality, but their frequency responses are pretty different, with the AirPods Pro focusing on amplifying treble notes, and the Sennheiser buds focus on emphasizing bass frequencies.
+Lucky for you, we have a whole article outlining the major differences between the AirPods Pro and Sennheiser MOMENTUM True Wireless 2 and the long and short of it is this: if you have an iPhone, you should go with the AirPods Pro.
+However, both earbuds have good sound quality, but their frequency responses are pretty different, with the AirPods Pro focusing on amplifying treble notes, and the Sennheiser buds focus on emphasizing bass frequencies.